EasonShi0624/EasonShi0624.github.io/_pages/about.md

 Since firstly extracted in A. victoria, fluorescent proteins (FP) have evolved to be one of most essential research tools for multiple life science areas with their fantastic light-induced fluorescence.
 However, in application, the chromophore of fluorescent proteins could experience complex photochemical processes with the optical properties changed.
 We hope to use non-adiabatic molecular dynamics to capture and interprete its excited dynamics and tune its photo-reponse through mutations, hopefully guiding understanding and developments of fluoresent proteins.

 #### 1.1 Tuning the Photo-oxidation of the Green Fluorescence Protein (GFP) Chromophore Through Chemical Modifications
+The anion chromophore serves as a critical geometry in the photocycle of GFP and channelled multiple photochemical processes.
+We utilized non-adiabatic dynamics to study the ultrafast UV response of gas-phase GFP chromophore and solved controversy of the photodamage mechanism of GFP chromophore.
+Further, we proposed two strategies to tune the UV response with chemically modified chromophores.
 #### 1.2 UV Response of Neutral and Anionic Green Fluorescent Protein (GFP) Chromophore: A QM/MM Non-adiabatic Dynamics Study
+Beyond the gas-phase study on the anionic chromophore, we included the protein environment and explicit water in this study to more accurately simulated the excited-state dynamics of GFP and expanded the scope to neutural form chromophore in comparison to commonly studied anionic form.
+Also, we proposed a novel mutation strategy to modify the local electrostatic environment of chromophore and tune the photodamage.

 ### 2. Investigate Photo-relaxation of Uracil through Ab Initio Molecular Dynamics